grpc/proposal/A14-channelz.md

 estimation of how healthy the channel has been.
 The last call started timestamp indicates how close the channel is towards entering the idle state.

-### Channel Trace
+#### Channel Trace

-Channels also have a concept of a channel trace.
+Channels and Subchannels also have a concept of a channel trace.
 This includes interesting events that have happened on the channel recently.
-Example events include entering different channel states, name resolution, load balancing changes, unreachability, etc.  As mentioned earlier, this tracing info is specific to the channel, and not an aggregation of subchannel traces.
+Example events include entering different channel states, name resolution, load balancing changes, unreachability, etc.  As mentioned earlier, this tracing info is specific to the channel, and not an aggregation of descendent channel traces.

-The channel traces may include ids pointing to channels outside of the current channel tree.
+The channel traces may include ids pointing to channels and subchannels outside of the current DAG.
 Since channel traces use the same ids as the channels themselves, this allows a user to query for more information about a channel given its trace.
 For example, the trace may mention that name resolution failed on a different channel outside of the tree.

 ### Subchannels

-To keep the size of the Channel message down, only the ChannelRefs of subchannels will be included in the channel.
-These refs can be used to walk the channel hierarchy.
+To keep the size of the Channel message down, only the ChannelRefs and SubchannelRefs will be included in the channel or subchannel.
+These refs can be used to walk the hierarchy.
 Subchannels are not included in the top level channels, and thus do not need to be paginated.
 A user may query for all the subchannels in parallel.
-As mentioned above, if there are any Sockets on the channel, there will be no subchannels.
+As mentioned above, if there are any Sockets on the channel, there will be no descendent channels.
 This invariant exists to simplify the tree structure, and more closely match the known implementations of gRPC.

-Subchannels may be only tangentially related the channel tree.
-The channel tree represents a "has-a" rather than a "is-a" relationship.
+The channel DAG represents a "has-a" rather than a "is-a" relationship.
 In the common case, there will be many subchannels.
 These subchannels will be used to balance RPCs for a given target.

-Alternatively, a given channel’s load balancer may itself make RPCs to gather data about which subchannels to prefer.
+Alternatively, a given channel's load balancer may itself make RPCs to gather data about which subchannels to prefer.
 Thus, the load balancing subchannels are owned by a parent, but do not share its target.